 Caregivers As Partners in Care Teams

-Caregivers As Partners in Care Teams (CAP-CT) is a training program that provides health care teams with the skills and confidence to include family caregivers in a patient's care journey.
+Caregivers As Partners in Care Teams (CAP-CT) is a national training program that provides health care teams with the skills and confidence to include family caregivers in a patient's care journey.
+Through training and practical resources, health care teams can learn to identify, engage, and support caregivers, leading to better care for patients and their caregivers.

 Why Include Family Caregivers in Health Care Teams?